 - 1. County Fiscal Courts pays for all election expenses in their counties.
 KRS 117.345. - 2.
 Election Plans (petitions) regarding the locations of consolidated precincts and vote centers are developed and approved by local County Boards of Election and sent to the State Board of Elections for review and approval.
 After the State Board votes to approve a petition, the Secretary of State may veto any plan, at which point it takes a 3⁄4-majority vote of the Board to override the veto.
 If this does not occur, a county's petition must be amended or the county must revert to opening all precincts.
 KRS 117.066. - 3.
-No voting machines in Kentucky are connected to the internet.
+No voting machine in Kentucky is connected to the internet.
 This includes all of the machines that voters use to mark or cast their ballots on.
 KRS 117.125. - 4.
 E-poll Books (EPBs) are used in every county to identify and check-in voters during all periods of voting.
 EPBs are connected to a secure network so that they can communicate instantaneously; this allows for a security check prohibiting voters from voting more than once, while allowing the Clerk's Office to monitor the polling location in real-time.
 It is important for these EPBs to be connected to a secure network; however, if there should be a time when a polling location loses

 - signal, the EPBs continue to function, and voters can still be checked in.
 When the EPB connection is restored, the EPBs will synchronize. - 5.
 All machines are tested and inspected by the County Board of Elections and an accuracy board before being delivered to the polling locations.
-The machines are sealed once those inspections are complete and Election Officers will break those seals the first morning of their use in an election.
+Any candidate, one (1) representative of each political party having candidates on the ballot, and the news media may be present when the County Board examines the machines.
+Once the inspections are completed, the machines are locked and sealed.
+Election Officers will break those seals the first morning of their use in an election.
+KRS 117.165